-Pasadena City College is a public school in an urban setting in Pasadena, California.
-Pasadena City College was founded in 1924 and now enrolls around 26,971 students a year, including 26,971 undergrads.
-Pasadena City College provides housing for students.
+Pasadena City College is a public school in the urban setting of Pasadena, California.
+Pasadena City College was founded in 1924 and enrolls 21,192 undergrads and no graduate students.

 Interested in journalism or communications?
-Pasadena City College students can write for the campus newspaper, host a radio show or be a producer for the student-run television channel.
+Pasadena City College students can write for the campus newspaperor be a producer for the student-run television channel.

 Planning to play sports?
 Pasadena City College has many options for athletes.
 See them all and learn more about life at Pasadena City College on the Student Life page.

-Let's take a closer look at each of these factors to get a clearer idea of what Pasadena City College offers and if it might be a good fit for you.
+Let's take a look at these factors to get a better sense of what Pasadena City College offers and if the school might be a good choice for you.

-Out of all the first-year, full-time undergrads who start at Pasadena City College, around 79% come back the next year.
-Compare this to the average six-year graduation rate for colleges and universities in the U.S., which is around 61% for public schools and 67% for private.
+Approximately 73% of students who start at Pasadena City College come back for their second year of college.
+The average six-year graduation rate for U.S. colleges and universities is 61% for public schools, and 67% for private, non-profit schools.